richardskumat/ansible-role-common/readme.md

 ansible-role-common
 =========

-This is a personal ansible role I use on my own devices/vms/cts.
+This role shares common tasks that I run across all my devices/vms/cts.

 It has tasks for debian 7-9, raspbian and centos 7.